Analyzing Trends, Spotting Opportunities, and Making Informed Trading Decisions

 Strike prices are significant levels at which an option can be exercised.
 In the BankNifty option chain, strike prices are listed in ascending order, with “At-the-Money” (ATM) options situated near the current market price of the index.

 Premiums represent the cost of purchasing an option contract.
 Higher premiums imply higher market expectations for price movements, while lower premiums indicate relatively lower expectations.
-Analyzing strike prices and premiums can help traders assess market sentiment and identify potential areas of support or resistance.
+Analyzing strike prices and premiums can help traders assess market sentiment, identifying key market levels.

 Analyzing Open Interest and Volume